 This French film tells somewhat of a story in reverse, opening on a wandering woman’s dead body before using flashbacks to explain what happened to her.

-Opposites attract in this romantic comedy where a quirky, free-spirited woman (played by Melanie Griffith) hijacks an uptight banker’s life, taking him (Jeff Daniels) on a wild adventure.
+Opposites attract in this romantic comedy where a quirky, free-spirited woman (Melanie Griffith) hijacks an uptight banker’s life, taking him (Jeff Daniels) on a wild adventure.

-After a business trip to NYC, a marketing executive (played by Steve Martin) wants nothing more than to make it back home to Chicago in time for Thanksgiving.
-When he meets a traveling salesman (played by John Candy), the adventure becomes much more entertaining.
+After a business trip to NYC, a marketing executive (Steve Martin) wants nothing more than to make it back home to Chicago in time for Thanksgiving.
+When he meets a traveling salesman (John Candy), the adventure becomes much more entertaining.

-In “Midnight Run,” a cross-country chase unfolds after a bail bondsman (played by Joe Pantoliano) hires a bounty hunter (played by Robert De Niro) to bring an embezzler from NYC back to Los Angeles.
+In “Midnight Run,” a cross-country chase unfolds after a bail bondsman (Joe Pantoliano) hires a bounty hunter (Robert De Niro) to bring an embezzler from NYC back to Los Angeles.

 Two brothers (played by Tom Cruise and Dustin Hoffman) reunite for a cross-country trip after their father passes away, disproportionally dividing his fortune between the two.